lpeteroffical/Brit-insurance/frontend/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.

 # Shortcuts
+- No automatic tests added
+- No constants used for example for the backend URLs
+- No security configured on the hosting service
+-